 Walking Charles Dickens’ Kent is designed as both a practical walker’s companion – with maps, detailed routes, places for refreshment and accommodation – and also as an atmospheric armchair read with a rich range of references to events in Dickens’ life, and passages in his books, that are directly relevant to the walk being undertaken.

-The book will be published by Sigma Press in December 2020.
+The book will be published by Sigma Press in spring 2021.